Controversial 'Twinks4Trump' founder joins White House press corps

 "I have a lot of faith in the free market," he said.
 "If you want to be a bigoted a--hole, that's fine, but just wait to see what the market does.
 Obviously, it's not a good way of running a business."

-Wintrich also noted first daughter Ivanka Trump, who been a very visible part of Team Trump, is a behind-the-scenes supporter of the community.
+Wintrich also noted first daughter Ivanka Trump, who has been a very visible part of Team Trump, is a behind-the-scenes supporter of the community:

 "I was on an email chain with Ivanka Trump, and when some of these articles would come out and say 'Oh gay people need to worry about the Trump administration,' she'd actually ping all of us and say, 'Oh, this is fake news.
 It's not going to happen.
 Don't worry.'
 And of course none of it happened."